 Matthew 17:24 Peter was asked "Doesn't your master pay the two drachma ($200)?"
 This equalled half a shekel and was due to the temple annually for its upkeep, see

-About the assarion/assarius (Copper coin.
-Sometimes abbreviated as the word "as" from which we get the English word "ace".
-Initially valued at one-tenth of a denarius, by the time of Christ it was valued at one-sixteenth or even less when coined in the provinces):
+About the assarion (Copper coin abbreviation "as" from which we get the word "ace").
+Initially a heavy brass ingot valued at one-tenth of a denarius, by the time of Christ it was a copper coin that weighed less than half an ounce, circa 10 grams:

 Matthew 10:29 says 2 sparrows are sold for an assarion i.e. about $5.